logo

 26 Jul 2025

-We're back at it again with another AITA post from Reddit where we will look at a submitted post from someone who is trying to see if they are in the wrong or not for something.
-This thread is perfect for people who need an outside opinion or want to get someone else's perspective on their situation.
+We're back at it again with another AITA post from Reddit, where we will look at a submitted post from someone who is trying to determine if they are in the wrong for something.
+This thread is perfect for people who need an outside opinion or want to gain someone else's perspective on their situation.

 [ADVERTISEMENT]

-We've looked at many posts from this thread because they are usually pretty entertaining and there are usually a lot of interesting comments on the posts as well.
-So with this being said, we're looking at a post today that was submitted by a man who wants to know if he's wrong for sitting in the disabled seats on the bus.
+We've examined many posts from this thread because they are usually quite entertaining, and there are often a lot of interesting comments on the posts as well.
+With that said, we're looking at a post today that was submitted by a man who wants to know if he's wrong for sitting in the disabled seats on the bus.

 [ADVERTISEMENT]